bitnami/charts/bitnami/sonarqube/README.md

 <!--- app-name: SonarQube&trade; -->

-# Bitnami package for SonarQube&trade;
+# Bitnami Secure Images Helm chart for SonarQube&trade;

 SonarQube&trade; is an open source quality management platform that analyzes and measures code's technical quality.
 It enables developers to detect code issues, vulnerabilities, and bugs in early stages.